Democrats bet on early Latino outreach to avoid ’20 pitfalls

 Prado said Democratic activists in Texas have begun trying to emulate some of Libre’s work through “deep canvassing,” a process that seeks to have longer, ongoing conversations with people to find out what motivates them — both politically and otherwise.

-But such efforts take time and aren't cheap — and that doesn't delight donors looking for immediate results, Prado said: “This isn’t the stock market where you buy 500 shares of something and triple your money in three weeks."
+But such efforts take time and aren’t cheap — neither of which delight donors looking for immediate results, Prado said: “This isn’t the stock market where you buy 500 shares of something and triple your money in three weeks.”

 Comments